HCAC Enrolment Policies

 All individuals applying to enrol in workshops or engage the services of HCAC (the School) will first have to read our enrolment agreement, either on paper or online, stating that they understand all of the following:

 That they have signed the enrolment policy and, by doing so, are agreeing to our terms and conditions:

-- The individual has agreed to pay the full price for the workshop.
-Participants are required to pay fees in full before the workshop start date.
+- The individual has agreed to pay the full fee for the workshop.
 Placement is not secure until payment is received.

 - Individuals paying by payment plan have agreed to pay the full amount according to the payment schedule regardless of whether they complete the workshop.
 Participants who pay via payment plan are aware that this mode of payment is not a means to “test” whether they like a workshop.
 They agree to pay the full amount regardless.

 - There is a non-refundable charge of $50 for every registration.

 - Individuals must attend the full duration of the course.

 - Individuals must be on time to workshop.
 Unexcused lateness or more than two unexcused absences may result in suspension from the program.

 - Individuals agree to adhere to the expected behaviour outlined in the School’s Code of Conduct.

 - Individuals are responsible for their own self-care including their physical and mental health.